CSHL-comp-neuro-vision/tutorials/README.md

 Much has been learned about vision by studying the visual signals and visual processing associated with motion.
 Consider starting with “motionTutorial”: yhis tutorial presents some concepts for representing and analyzing visual motion, including motion energy and computer vision.
 Dig in more deeply to a model of how motion is processed in MT (Rust at al., 2006) in “RustMTModel.”
 For another take, “STCovTutorial” demonstrates how spike-triggered covariance can be used to recover functional models in white-noise experiments.

+## TODO:

+Organization: Not convinced this mixture of shared/tutorial-specific dependencies makes sense, but that's what I started with.
+If we stick with this organization, need to review the comments at the top of each script and make sure it matches the current actual dependencies

+Tutorials currently giving errors in Matlab 2020:
+-pcasvdTutorial
+-FourierTutorial
+-pyramidTutorial
+-stochasticProcessesTutorial
+-fMRI_Classification_Tutorial
+-choiceProbabiltyTutorial
+-Psycho_Tutorial_III_Bootstrapping

+GLM Tutorial: Pillow needs to look at this and update the guide to describe what it is